 For the longest time, my savings account looked bleak.
-I didn't save the way people are supposed to – instead of setting aside a specific amount each month, I'd toss a small portion of my paycheck into savings, hope I didn't need it, and then take most (or all) of it back out by the end of the month.
-To be honest, I'm still breaking this habit, but I'm definitely getting better.
+I didn't save money the way people are supposed to – instead of setting aside a specific amount each month, I'd toss a small portion of my paycheck into savings.
+I'd hope I didn't need it, and then take most (or all) of it back out by the end of the month.
+To be honest, I'm still breaking this habit.

-My wake-up call came in the form of some serious bad luck – an emergency room visit that landed smack in the middle of an awkward time between health insurance plans.
-I was lucky, in that I had people in my life who were able to help me pay the bill for the x-ray, but I knew I'd have been in trouble if I hadn't.
-The thought of having six months' worth of income saved up had, up to that point, sounded like a ridiculous pipe dream.
+My wake-up call came in the form of seriously bad luck – an emergency room visit smack in the middle of an awkward time between health insurance plans.
+I had people in my life who were able to help me pay the bill for the x-ray, but I knew I'd have been in trouble if I hadn't.
+The thought of having six months' worth of income saved up had, to that point, sounded like a ridiculous pipe dream.
 Now it's my savings goal.